George Sitwell

-Biography
+Early life

 Sitwell was born in London, the son of Sir Sitwell Reresby Sitwell, 3rd Baronet and his wife Louisa Lucy Hutchinson, daughter of the Hon.
 Henry Hely Hutchinson.
 His father died in 1862 and he succeeded to the baronetcy at the age of two.

 He was educated at Eton and Christ Church, Oxford.

-He was a lieutenant in the West Yorkshire Yeoman Cavalry.
+Career

 Sitwell contested Scarborough seven times, losing twice in 1884.
-He was elected Member of Parliament for the constituency at the 1885 general election, but lost it at the 1886 general election.
-After regaining the seat in the 1892 general election, he lost it again in the 1895 general election.
+He was elected Member of Parliament for the constituency in 1885, but lost it in the following year.
+After regaining the seat at the 1892 general election, he lost it again in 1895.

+Sitwell was a lieutenant in the West Yorkshire Yeoman Cavalry.

 A keen antiquarian, Sitwell worked on the Sacheverell papers, and wrote a biography of his ancestor, William Sacheverell and published The Letters of the Sitwells and Sacheverells.
-His collection of books and papers are said to have filled seven sitting-rooms at the family house, Renishaw Hall, in Derbyshire.
+His collection of books and papers is said to have filled seven sitting-rooms at the family house, Renishaw Hall, in Derbyshire.
 He researched genealogy and heraldry, and was a keen designer of gardens (he studied garden design in Italy).